AmeliaMiddleton/TestAzureActionGitHub/README.md

 ### Common Issues

 1. **Build failures**: Ensure .NET 8.0 SDK is installed
-2. **Deployment failures**: Verify the publish profile secret is correctly set
+2. **Deployment failures**:
+   - Verify the publish profile secret is correctly set
+   - Ensure you copied the **entire XML content**, not just individual values
+   - Check that the secret name is exactly `AZURE_WEBAPP_PUBLISH_PROFILE`
 3. **Azure authentication**: Check that the publish profile has the correct permissions
+4. **Publish profile format**: The secret should contain the complete XML file content, starting with `<?xml version="1.0"`

 ### Workflow Logs